Courage-1984/Pixelated-Pathways-rentry-backup/README.md

 - [Awesome Windows privacy](https://github.com/TemporalAgent7/awesome-windows-privacy) *A list of awesome tools, documentation and scripts for better privacy on Microsoft Windows*
 - [r/privacy](https://www.reddit.com/r/privacy/wiki/index/) *Privacy & Freedom in the Information Age*
 - [PRISM Break](https://prism-break.org/en/) *Opt out of global data surveillance programs like PRISM, XKeyscore, and Tempora*
+- [Mine](https://www.saymine.com/) *The Future of Data Ownership - Mine allows you to discover where your personal data is, and reduce your online exposure to minimize digital risks.*
 - [Just Delete Me](https://justdeleteme.xyz/) *A directory of direct links to delete your account from web services.*
 - [Just Get My Data](https://justgetmydata.com/) *A directory of direct links for you to obtain your data from web services.*
 - [deletefacebook](https://deletefacebook.com/guide/) *Delete Facebook Guide.*
+- [Proton](https://proton.me/) *A better internet starts with privacy and freedom - Take control of your data with end-to-end encryption.*
 - [Tor Project](https://www.torproject.org/) *Defend yourself against tracking and surveillance.
 Circumvent censorship.*
 - [DEDA](https://github.com/dfd-tud/deda) *DEDA - tracking Dots Extraction, Decoding and Anonymisation toolkit.*
+- [r/antivirus](https://www.reddit.com/r/antivirus/wiki/index/) *For all of your Antivirus Needs.*
 - [Official Malware Removal Guide](https://www.reddit.com/r/techsupport/comments/33evdi/suggested_reading_official_malware_removal_guide/) *SUGGESTED READING Official Malware Removal Guide*
 - [Alternative Internet](https://github.com/redecentralize/alternative-internet) *A collection of interesting new networks and tech aiming at decentralisation (in some form).*
 - [Let's Block It!](https://letsblock.it/) *Remove low-quality content and useless nags, focus on what matters.
 Make the web yours again with this collection of community-owned content filters.*